Frequently Asked Questions

 What if I don’t have a sore but I still want to be tested for herpes?

-You can be tested through our walk-in lab services without an appointment for a small charge.
+If you are at least 18 years of age you can be tested through our walk-in lab services without an appointment for a small charge.
 Just go to the front desk.
 You can call before arrival to ask for current price if preferred.

 How can I be tested for Hepatitis C?